flab-yehyafarhat/Reading-Group/Privacy/README.md

 )-differential privacy vs.
 95.2% for the non-private baseline.
 Through our experiments, we also show that our prompt-based approach is easily deployed with existing commercial APIs.

+# Learning with Impartiality to Walk on the Pareto Frontier of Fairness, Privacy, and Utility
+Deploying machine learning (ML) models often requires both fairness and privacy guarantees.
+Both of these objectives present unique trade-offs with the utility (e.g., accuracy) of the model.
+However, the mutual interactions between fairness, privacy, and utility are less well-understood.
+As a result, often only one objective is optimized, while the others are tuned as hyper-parameters.
+Because they implicitly prioritize certain objectives, such designs bias the model in pernicious, undetectable ways.
+To address this, we adopt impartiality as a principle: design of ML pipelines should not favor one objective over another.
+We propose impartially-specified models, which provide us with accurate Pareto frontiers that show the inherent trade-offs between the objectives.
+Extending two canonical
+ML frameworks for privacy-preserving learning, we provide two methods (FairDP-SGD and FairPATE) to train impartially-specified models and recover the Pareto frontier.
+Through theoretical privacy analysis and a comprehensive empirical study, we provide an answer to the question of where fairness mitigation should be integrated within a privacy-aware ML pipeline.